 "OPEN REHEARSAL" CONCERT FOR BASSICK HIGH STUDENTS, MARCH 16

-GBS is proud to announce an opportunity for Bridgeport high school students.
-On March 16 -- two days before Bernstein at 99! at The Klein -- GBS will play Bernstein's West Side Story Symphonic Suite and Debussy Nocturnes for the entire freshman and sophomore classes at Bassick High School in Bridgeport.
+GBS is a proud partner in education in Bridgeport.
+On March 16 -- two days before Bernstein at 99! at The Klein -- GBS played Bernstein's West Side Story Symphonic Suite and Debussy Nocturnes for honor students and special education class in the auditorium at Bassick High School in Bridgeport.
 "This is an important part of our mission -- to educate the youth of Greater Bridgeport -- and it's a return to our roots," said GBS President Jean Moffitt.
 "In the earliest days of our organization, our orchestra performed in Bridgeport high schools, and it changed lives.
 We want to continue that proud tradition."
 Indeed, GBS -- in its original iteration, as the "Bridgeport Symphony" (a WPA Arts Project), GBS brought great music to the auditorium at Central High School in the late 1930s.
 In this anniversary year, GBS is thrilled to be able to share our music with today's youth.

 From December 2016: